 The GWW itself is 16 million ha of woodlands, shrublands, heathlands, granite and greenstone complexes and large salt lake chains.
 About 17% is under pastoral leases, many now owned by mining companies, and only 16% is within the public conservation estate, with only 3.6% protected as 'A' class conservation reserve.
-Around 4.2% of the GWW is under active mining tenements, principally within the highly mineralized greenstone belts which currently supports around 340' active minesites.
+Around 4.2% of the GWW is under active mining tenements, principally within the highly mineralized greenstone belts which currently supports around 340 active minesites and has many more abandoned mines.
 A significant additional area is under exploration leases.
 The mineral prospects are the main reason for numerous recommendations for nature reserves, some dating back more than 40 years, not having been enacted.

 Large parts of the GWW have been under Native Title Claim.
 The Esperance Nyungar claim has been settled through an ILUA (Indigenous Land Use Agreement) with the West Australian Government.
-The Ngadju Native Title Area covers much of the southern GWW, and this claim was recognized by the Federal Court in December 2012, and an appeal against this judgment dismissed in November 2013.
-Tenure determinations are currently being resolved prior to formal handover.
+The Ngadju Native Title Area covers much of the southern GWW, and this claim was recognized by the Federal Court in December 2012, an appeal against this judgment dismissed in November 2013, and an Indigenous Protected Area established in 2020.
 Some areas along the western edge of GWW are subject to the South West Noongar native Title settlement, which is still being resolved.

 The WA Government has produced a Biodiversity and Cultural Conservation Strategy for the GWW (Government of Western Australia 2010), but apart from some initial funding this remains largely unresourced and unimplemented.
 Key issues facing the woodlands are the increased frequency, intensity and extent of fire, particularly in the woodland areas over 200 years old (Gosper et al. 2013a, Gosper et al. 2013b), and the impact of invasive species.
-Recreational use and disturbance associated with mining exploration is increasing, and both brings their own set of issues.
+Recreational use and disturbance associated with mining exploration is increasing, and both bring their own set of issues.